tiago972/doudpackage/cran-comments.md

 The package was built on MacOs 10.15.7 Catalina.
 There were no ERRORs, WARNINGs nor NOTEs.

 ## Environnements
-I tested the installation with devtools::check_win_release() and rhub::check() on debian-clang-devel, solaris-x86-patched, ubuntu-gcc-devel without any ERRORs, WARNINGs.
+I tested the installation with devtools::check_win_release() without any ERRORs, WARNINGs.

-There was one note about misspelling which was checked.
+There was 1 NOTE:
+* checking CRAN incoming feasibility ...
+NOTE

+I tested rhub::check() on debian-clang-devel, solaris-x86-patched, ubuntu-gcc-devel .